ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 ### 12.)
 Optional Difficulty Tweaks

-If Listo is too hard, and you'd actually have more fun if it was a little easier, you can make two changes:
+If Listo is too hard, and you'd actually have more fun if it was a little easier, you can make a few changes:
 1. In Custom Difficulty settings, reduce the trade price penalty to x3-x3.5.
 If you reduce it too much, buying prices become too low and the economy really falls apart.
 You can reduce the long rest camp supply cost to a lower number, whatever you want.
 2. Navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
 Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Easy CombatExtender.json to CombatExtender.json.
 This will cause the game to load an alternate, relaxed CX configuration.
 The alt file will still be more difficult than vanilla BG3 and include new, tweaked, and changed enemies - but the size of the tweaks is much less dramatic with lower health, AC, attack rolls, and saving throw DC for enemies across the board, bigger increases to allied characters, and many powerful buffs and abilities taken away from bosses.
+3. Enable any of the OPTIONAL mods in the "OPTIONAL Easier Mods" section.
+4. Go to Listonomicon\mods\zzz_ListonomiconModSettings\SE_CONFIG\Attunement and replace "conmfig.json" with "relaxed config.json" (delete the first, rename the latter as config.json).
+This will slightly increase the number of magic items you can equip, enabling more powerful builds or at least easier combo crafting.

 If Listo is not hard enough,
 1. Enable Absolute Wrath (search "OPTIONAL_Absolute Wrath" or look in the optional tweaks section of MO2).
 2. If that still isn't hard enough, enable Champions of Faerun.
+3. If that still isn't hard enough, enable OPTIONAL_Valkranas Skeletal Challenge.
-3. If still that isn't hard enough, navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
+4. If still that isn't hard enough, navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
 Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Hard CombatExtender.json to CombatExtender.json.
 This will cause the game to load an alternate, unrelaxed CX configuration.
 The alt file has more enemy health, more enemy buffs, and more cruel combinations of spells and abilities and features, with intentional enemy nerfs from the normal config removed.
-4. DHM and Extra Encounters and Minibosses exist more for interesting challenge content rather than changing the overall challenge of the whole experience (more like dungeons/raids rather than global modifiers).
+5. DHM and Extra Encounters and Minibosses exist more for interesting challenge content rather than changing the overall challenge of the whole experience (more like dungeons/raids rather than global modifiers).
+If you love BG3 combat, want more of it, and want to guarantee reaching level 18+ by the end of the game, enable as many extra encounter mods as you like.

 ### 13.)
 Multiplayer